prasannasp/kannada-comment/readme.txt

 This plugin enables Google Transliteration in wordpress comment form.
 So your blog readers can leave comments in Kannada script without the need of any other input engines.
 This is a great step to encourage people to write comments in Kannada language in your Kannada blog.
 This plugin adds a transliteration controller at the top of comment form.
 Users can click on the transliterate switch or press <strong>Ctrl+G</strong> to toggle between English and Kannada input languages.
 Default language is English.
 You can see the live action of this plugin at <a href="http://www.vedasudhe.com">vedasudhe.com</a>.

 This is the first public release of this plugin.
 I will add some more options in the next releases.
+If you are interested in co-development of this plugin, please fork this plugin on GitHub - <a href="https://github.com/prasannasp/kannada-comment">https://github.com/prasannasp/kannada-comment</a>

 <strong>Get in touch:</strong><br />
 <ul>